rajeevamatya/eduki-hugo-site/content/en/grade-8/Algebra - Expressions and Equations/Exponential_expressions_Introduction/index.md

 After three hours, 256 x 1/2 tadpoles remain i.e. 128 which is also 1024 x 1/2 x 1/2 x 1/2

 What we get here is that the as the number of hours gets increased, the times 1/2 gets multiplied by the initial number gets increased.

 After the first hour, it is multiplied once, after the second it is multiplied twice, after the third its multiplied thrice, and so on.

-What is the number of tadpoles after 5 hours
+What is the number of tadpoles after 5 hours?

 It is easy
-its

 1024 x 1/2 x 1/2 x 1/2 x 1/2 x 1/2

 Also written as 1024⋅(½)^5

+We can solve equations of higher order using the laws learned earlier as well.
 The same laws can be applied to expressions that contain variables with higher power.
 Such as

 x^2 + x^2 = 18

-Or, 2x^2 = 18
+2x^2 = 18

 Or, x^2 = 18/2